 If you're under 25, you may have to pay an additional fee, usually about $25 - $30 per day.
 Those companies who will rent to drivers under 21 often charge much steeper surcharges.
 Internationally, you'll not only see penalties for underage drivers but also for older ones -- those over 70 may have to pay extra (if they're able to rent at all).
 Age restrictions vary by country and franchise, so be sure to check ahead.

 Adding more than one driver to your rental agreement often carries a surcharge.
 Note that some companies, like Avis, Enterprise and Budget, will allow the renter's spouse or domestic partner to drive the vehicle for no extra charge in some locations -- so if both partners are planning to take the wheel, consider renting from one of these providers.

 There may also be additional charges for things you had not considered, like infant and child seat rentals, roof racks, GPS navigation systems and other extras.
 These could run you anywhere from $5 to $25 or more per day, depending on where you rent.

 Frequent Flier Fees

 Car rental companies often charge a small fee when you request frequent flier miles for your rental.
-The fee varies by airline, and can range anywhere from a few cents to $2 a day.
+The fee varies by airline.

 Many of the above charges, including airport fees, underage driver surcharges and local taxes, also apply to international rentals.
 There are also many country-specific fees and charges to keep an eye out for.
 For example, theft insurance and CDW are mandatory in Italy, and there are highway charges for cars driven in Austria or Switzerland; you'll need to purchase a sticker to avoid paying a fine.